 If one of the above items is found to be the cause, MMB monitoring agent recovers automatically after the corrective action is taken.
 Automatic recovery takes up to 10 minutes.
 If the message 3082 appeared once but didn't appear 10 minutes later in the next check cycle, the first message can be ignored because the cause of the message appearance can be considered as temporal high load on the MMB.
-If the connection fails even after the above items are checked, contact a Fujitsu engineer (CE) because there may be a network failure or a hardware failure, such as in the MMB of the HUB.
-If this action does not correct the problem, copy down this message, collect investigation information, and contact a Fujitsu engineer (SE).
+If the connection fails even after the above items are checked, contact field engineers because there may be a network failure or a hardware failure, such as in the MMB of the HUB.
+If this action does not correct the problem, copy down this message, collect investigation information, and contact field engineers.
 For instructions on collecting investigation information, see Section "Collecting Troubleshooting Information".